 When two or more JCD clients want to bid on the same vehicle we let each party involved know they have competition.
 JCD offers an open bidding system whereby each client has the opportunity to offer their maximum bid.
 We take only the highest bid offer and enter that amount on our bidding terminal.
 The highest bidder can always win for less than his max which could be lower than the competing bids from other companies.
 At all auction houses the highest bidder pays only 1 bid increment on top of the second highest bidder.
 By not entering the competing, lower bids from JCD clients we are not pushing up the base bid price.
 Bidding the absolute maximum you’d be happy to win for and hoping to win for less is always the best plan.

 Yes.
-Storage is free for 60 days at the RORO yards.
+Storage is free up to 45 days at the RORO yards.
 Additional long term storage can be arranged.
-Please inquire at [email protected].
+Please inquire for a quote via email to [email protected].

 Yes, JCD handles a variety of buses, campers and construction equipment.
 Some of the auctions specialize in smaller sized forklifts, shovels, bulldozers, cranes and a good variety of large trucks, including mixers, fire trucks, car transporters, dump trucks etc.